cchance27/rustybridge/README.md

 # rustybridge

+> [!WARNING]
+> **EXPERIMENTAL REPO** - This code is experimental and has not been extensively tested for security.
+It might be insecure generally, and is definitely insecure when using `--insecure` to make connections due to insecure KEX and other legacy cryptographic methods.
+Use at your own risk.

 A legacy-friendly SSH toolkit that keeps forgotten hardware reachable while still giving modern operators control. rustybridge ships both a relaxed SSH client (`rb`) and an embeddable jump host (`rb-server`).
 By default we stick to modern crypto, but you can explicitly opt into older ciphers, hashes, or KEX so you can nurse decades-old routers, kiosks, or lab gear through one more upgrade cycle.

 ## Highlights